 Mario Marini is a percussion performer and educator living in Columbus, Ohio.
-He is currently adjunct professor and director of percussion studies at Muskingum University and assistant director of percussion at Pickerington High School North.
+He is currently assistant percussion ensemble director at Pickerington High School North.
 Previously, he spent ten years as director of percussion at Howland High School in Warren, Ohio.

 As a performer, Marini has appeared as soloist with the New Albany Symphony Orchestra and the Muskingum Valley Symphonic Winds and in the sections of the Westerville Symphony, Central Ohio Symphony Orchestra, Newark-Granville Symphony, Opera Project Columbus, and McConnell Arts Center Chamber Orchestra.
 He has an interest in performing music that fuses percussion instruments and styles from around the world, enjoys playing and composing music in the ancient rudimental style and is active in commissioning new works.
 Marini enjoys collaborating with various artistic media, most notably, dance.
 He has accompanied contemporary dance classes at the acclaimed Ohio State University Department of Dance and the Belmont University Dance Department.
 While at Belmont, he was the first percussionist to seek out and collaborate with the Dance Department.
 Marini has performed on Drums Downtown V-VIII, X & XI at OSU where the percussion studio collaborates with dance, ACCAD, visual art, and other musicians.
 In 2008 he performed with the OSU Percussion Ensemble at the Percussion Arts Society International Convention in Austin, Texas.